bartificer/programming-by-stealth/docs/pbs41.md

 *   MDN’s Event Reference — a definitive list of all possible events fired by browsers with links to the documentation describing each – [developer.mozilla.org/…](https://developer.mozilla.org/en-US/docs/Web/Events)
 *   The `.validate()` jQuery plugin – [jqueryvalidation.org](https://jqueryvalidation.org)

 We’ve taken HTML 5 form validation as far as it can go today.
 It’s a new feature, and it can’t do everything you might conceivably need.
-Should you find yourself in need of more powerful validation, you’ll have two choices – write your own validation functions from scratch using your JavaScript and jQuery skills, or, find and use an existing third-party library.
-Basically, the age old question, do you re-invent the wheel, or seek out a good wheel created by someone else.
+Should you find yourself in need of more powerful validation, you’ll have two choices – write your own validation functions from scratch using your JavaScript and jQuery skills, or find and use an existing third-party library.
+Basically, the age old question, do you reinvent the wheel, or seek out a good wheel created by someone else?
 There are pros and cons to both approaches, and you’ll hear passionate arguments on all sides.

 For what its worth, my advice is to default to using a third-party library, and to fall back on writing your own only when that fails for some reason.

 Should you choose to use a third-party library for more advanced form validation, then I would recommend you give the `.validate()` jQuery plugin a go.
 It’s a mature project that’s under active development, it’s heavily used in the community, and it leverages off jQuery, which you already know.
-To give you some idea of the project’s pedigree — it’s been on the go since 2006, and its lead developer is a developer with the jQuery project, and the maintainer of the QUnit testing suite we’ve used throughout much of this series.
+To give you some idea of the project’s pedigree — it’s been on the go since 2006, and its lead developer is a developer with the jQuery project and the maintainer of the QUnit testing suite we’ve used throughout much of this series.

 ## A Challenge